pattasp/Online-Excersises_on_Data_Science/README.md

 # Online-Excersises_on_Data_Science
-These are some of the online excersises I did on my own from third party websites like DataWars,HackerRank etc.
+These are some of the online excersises I did on my own from third party websites like DataWars,HackerRank etc. I set up this file in order to be visible for anyone who wants to see the dedication I made into training myself :)